jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

-BACK/STATS TABLE

-realign th now that simplified with 1-line input instead of text area (really spent too much time on that) the curve logo position equation needs to be tweaked because in the in=between values there's still gap showing

-turn off autocomplete to get shorter keyboard?
--- hihlighting rightmost th input does weird things to the scroll on ios (forces it left/ chnages view somehow (safari doesn't support focus preventscrtoll yet) -- squash with media quesry if needed for i dunno like overflow or something

-- refine padding in specific textslider like the aside.
+ALL -- some input fileds are getting clipped -- test with longer content

+BACK
+the type email isn't picking up styles ya know?
+NAN prevention

 ASIDE & FOOTER

-focus color is ugly
+text-sliders for career highlights is now a tad off given slight changes this morning

-- because it may not be feasible to alwasy vertically center the aside and footer textareas without ever clipping text, consider adding a visual florish / bottom box shadow that would be obscured by the text (maybe with a text background color or something) if there was a 2nd line of text, but visible if there is only 1 line.
-I think that is doable.
-A char max-length could help too.
-YES.
-A char counter will help some fields (thinking textareas in particular)
+- b/c may not be feasible to alwasy vertically center textareas w/out ever clipping text, consider adding a visual florish / bottom box shadow that would be obscured by a 2nd/3rd etc line of text (maybe with a text background color or something)

 ---